-A study published in the US National Library of Medicine found that peppermint oil is very effective in the in the mouth.
+A study published in the US National Library of Medicine found that peppermint oil is very effective in the fight against bacteria in the mouth.
 Too much bacteria in the mouth leads to gum disease and tooth decay.

 Add some fresh mint to your tea.
 Mix it with Greek yogurt, berries and milled flax seed for a calcium rich breakfast.

-Looking for more ways to keep your and your child’s teeth healthy and strong?
-We are an Idaho native dentist! to schedule an appointment.
+Looking for more ways to keep your and your child's teeth healthy and strong?
+We are an Idaho native dentist!
+Call us today to schedule an appointment.